Hector-bit/adventOfCode/day13/notes.md

     part is that it doesn't give me time stamps

     ok now I get it, I have to figure out the buses next stop and then take the earlist one

+    yeah, part one was pretty easy

+Part two --